Hey, I know that many of you are excited about tomorrow’s Christmas celebration.

 #4 – Glute Bridge

 Lie on your back with your knees bent and your hands to your sides.
-Lift your hips off the ground until your hips, shoulders and knees form a straight line, then tighten up your abdominal area.
+Relax your upper body.
+Tighten your abdominal area and lift your hips off the ground until your hips, shoulders and knees form a straight line.
+Hold this position for a few seconds and then come down.
 We are targeting the glutes and hamstrings.

 Perform one set of 5 reps, holding the end position for 2 to 3 seconds in a smooth, controlled movement with light to moderate intensity.